ORosca/MathValidityBayesianIRT_Py/README.md

 **Empirical_Plots_math Folder:** Contains empirical plots that show the actual student responses (0 for incorrect, 1 for correct) against their estimated abilities, with the model-predicted ICC overlaid for visual fit assessment.

-** Installation & Usage
-To run the analysis, first install the required dependencies:
+**Installation & Usage:** To run the analysis, first install the required dependencies:

 pip install --quiet py-irt torch pyro-ppl pandas jsonlines Then, ensure the input CSV files are accessible in your environment (e.g., in your Google Drive) and run the cells sequentially in the Math Assessment.ipynb notebook.